turingschool/backend-curriculum-site/module4/projects/quantified_self/qs_server_side.md

 - With a list of recipes, create an endpoint that orders recipes from least to greatest amount of ingredients
 - With a list of recipes, create an endpoint that orders recipes from least to great amount of time it takes to prepare the meal

-## Optional extension:

-### Build a frontend
+## Option 2 Build a Frontend for your application

 Create a simple frontend that consumes both of your new APIs.
-This frontend will need to be a single page application and shouldn't require the user to refresh the page at any time.
-This means that data will load dynamically.
+This frontend can be a single page application and shouldn't require the user to refresh the page at any time.
+This means that data will load dynamically. _You do not have to write tests for your frontend, but should test features manually to ensure they work as expected._

+## Potential Extensions

+### Complete the other option you did not choose.

 ### Calendar - Additional endpoints